 I hauled my exhausted body out of bed the next morning and went to a bookstore with my computer and a resolve to find out what I was dealing with in my life and marriage.
 That began my journey up and out.

 Over the next four years, I learned how to be honest and merciful to myself and how to keep my eyes fixed on Jesus rather than the demands of others.
 I said goodbye to fear, shame, and guilt.
-I let go of a marriage that was destroying me, and I learned to tolerate the disapproval of others through my two-year separation and subsequent divorce.
-I made strides toward healing and recovery, moving toward transformation from a fearful, angry, trapped woman to a more confident, responsible adult with healthy boundaries.
-I finally accept and love who God made me, and you can do the same!
+I stopped worshiping a marriage that was destroying me, and I learned to tolerate the disapproval of others through my two-year separation and the 19-month divorce process that followed.
+I made strides toward healing and recovery, moving toward transformation from a fearful, people-pleasing woman to a more confident, responsible adult with healthy boundaries.
+I finally accept and love who God made me, and this is what I want for you as well.